chrizzTs/Who-U/README.md

 As soon as the user enters the feedback page, his ID is read from the local storage.
 After that a server method is called to check, if there are any open games available.
 This is necessary due the support of android devices, which have a back button.
 In case the user just was on the feedback page and presses this back button after the redirecting to the home tab, it would be possible to get to the feedback page, without any feedbacks.
 The result would be a loop of feedbacks, to no player.
 In case there are no feedbacks, the user is redirected to the home tab.
 In case there any feedbacks, the actual feedback process begins.

 First all feedbacks are stored in a local array.
 Afer that nothing happens, until the user claims to either have had contact with the menitoned person, or not.
 In case there was no contact, the whole process in aborted and the game is marked as rated on the server.
 The player doesn't get any points.
 If there was a contact, the contact question disappears.
 After that the only way out of the feedback process is rating the other player.
 After commiting that there was a contact, the other player automaticly gains five points.
 The rating of the following questiones ("Was the profile picture up to date?" and "How did you like the contact at all?") is implemented by the mentioned star rating.
 The questions can be answered through giving one to five stars.
 Every star symbolizes one point.
 This results in a maximum feedback value with 15 and a minumum value of seven, if there was a contact.
 Every star comes with its predefined function, like shown above.
-The used javascript code is pretty similar for both questiones:
+The used JavaScript code is pretty similar for both questiones:
 ````javascript
 $scope.rateQuestion2 = function (x) {
         for (var i = 0; i < $scope.starsQuestion2.length; i++) {